 Some of the local parks preserve historical sites; others were created especially for recreation.
-Cobbs Hill Park between Highland Avenue and Culver Road contains Lake Riley, the old Erie Canal turning basin; phone (585) 428-6770.
+Cobbs Hill Park between Highland Avenue and Culver Road contains Lake Riley, the old Erie Canal turning basin; phone (585) 428-6755.
 The city can be viewed from the hilltop.
-Upper Falls Park, on the Genesee River off State Street, has a 100-foot waterfall; phone (585) 325-2030.
-Originally used to power the city's flour mills, the falls continue to generate electricity.
+Along the Genesee River, High Falls Terrace Park, off St. Paul Street, and Lower Falls Park, off Lake Avenue, feature waterfalls and access to the 24-mile Genesee Riverway Trail.
+At Lower Falls Park the 100-foot waterfall, originally used to power the city's flour mill, continues to generate electricity.

 Mendon Ponds Park, 6 mi. s.e. at 3914 CR 65 in Honeoye Falls, is a 2,500-acre park with a natural preserve and self-guiding trails.
 Ride the menagerie on a restored 1905 carousel, swim in Lake Ontario or go fishing on the pier at Ontario Beach Park at Lake and Beach avenues; the park also contains sand volleyball courts, a playground, picnic tables and a boat launch.
 For additional information phone (585) 753-7275.

 City Hall at Church and Fitzhugh streets presents exhibits in its Link Gallery; phone (585) 428-6690.
 Another landmark is Mount Hope Cemetery on Mount Hope Avenue.
 One of the oldest Victorian-era cemeteries in the nation, it contains the graves of Susan B. Anthony and Frederick Douglass; phone (585) 428-7999.
 The Friends of Mount Hope Cemetery offers guided tours; phone (585) 461-3494.